mgoellnitz/proposito-unitis/README.md

 The name is just a pun on `viribus unitis` reflecting the fact, that we are mainly dealing with a time table here and that it sounds similar to untis.

+## Windows Integration

+The use of this tool with windows is possible but limited to systems where the Windows Subsystem for Linux (WSL) is installed and a linux distribution `Debian` or `Ubuntu` is installed from the Store.

+## Installation

+Besides the usual manual mode if extracting the files from the distribution archive to a place of your chosing and add this to you PATH, a short version for inexperiences users is presented especially on Windows (WSL) systems.

+After downloading and extracting the archive call `./install.sh` in the top level directory or double-click `install.bat`.

+(This installation method is not meant to be the most elegant way.)

 ## Usage